 The Center for Disordered Eating at Teen Health Connection is an outpatient treatment program that provides medical and nutritional services for adolescents with disordered eating.
-The Center for Disordered Eating utilizes a family-based treatment approach to promote prevention and early identification through education and community outreach.
+The Center for Disordered Eating utilizes a family-based treatment approach to treat eating disorders and it also promotes prevention and early identification through education and community outreach.

 Eating disorders are serious, potentially life-threatening conditions that impact a person's emotional and physical health.

 People that are struggling with an eating disorder need to seek professional help.
 The earlier a person with an eating disorder seeks treatment, the greater likelihood of physical and emotional recovery.

 Disordered eating impacts a person's mind, energy level and causes his or her body to go into starvation mode.

 - Electrolyte (sodium, potassium, phosphorus, calcium) imbalances

 - Changes in hair (hair loss or dry hair)

 - Tooth decay/tooth staining